ibm-cloud-docs/vpc/vpn-onprem-aws.md

 To configure an IBM Cloud policy-based VPN for an AWS peer:

 1. Create two new connections, one for each AWS tunnel IP.
 Use a single CIDR for both **Local Subnets** and **Peer Subnets**.
    Because AWS requires PFS to be _enabled_ in Phase 2, you must create a custom IPsec policy to replace the default policy for the VPN in your VPC.
-For more information, see [Creating a custom IPsec policy in VPN for VPC](/docs/vpc?topic=vpc-creating-ipsec-policy).
+For more information, see [Creating a custom IPsec policy in {{site.data.keyword.vpn_vpc_short}}](/docs/vpc?topic=vpc-creating-ipsec-policy).
    {: important}

 1. After the status for both connections shows **Active**, verify traffic between your subnets.